RaVeR76/The-Kicks-Fix/testing.md

 ### Navigation & Search Functions

 #### User Goal : Navigate around the website with ease and pleasure
-#### User Story : I want be able to search / filter the products by various options like male, female, kids, sizes, brands and so on
+#### User Story : I want be able to search / filter the products by various options like male, female, kids, brands, styles and so on

 #### **Test**
 The various tests I carried out for the navaigation and search functions are listed below:

 - Click on the **Shop Now** button and make sure it takes the user to the ALL Kicks page
 - Click on each navigation link to make sure it directs the user to the correct page
+- Check that when the user clicks on any dropdown submenu links that it takes them to the correct page
+- Check that when the user arrives on the selected page that the associated Title is displayed, i.e Women's Adidas Kicks or Kid's Running Kicks
 - Check ALL navigation is functioning through my 'hamburger button' on tablets and mobile devices
 - Hover over dropdown navigation links to see if hover style has been applied
 - Check if the dropdown navigation link has applied style when clicked and directed to a page